 *Pro Tip: if drinking kava in the evening, dim the lights as drinking kava can make you more light sensitive.
 Kava Bars often have comforting low lights and light music to fully enjoy the kava experience.

-How long will the effects of a kava drink last?
+How long do the effects of kava last?

 Here’s a description of a typical kava drinking experience.